 - Sea Salt– Adds flavor.

-- Caster Sugar– This is a finely ground granulated sugar.
-You can purchase it, or you can make your own by placing cane sugar in your high speed blender to grind the granules.
+- Caster Sugar- This is finely ground granulated sugar.
+You can purchase it or make your own by placing cane sugar in your high-speed blender to grind the granules.

-- Vanilla Extract– I recommend using real vanilla extract in this recipe, vs. the artificial stuff!
+- Vanilla Extract- I recommend using natural vanilla extract in this recipe vs. artificial stuff!

-- Almond Milk– You can substitute any dairy-free milk (or dairy milk) of a similar consistency in this dairy free Victoria sponge.
-I’d recommend starting with coconut milk beverage, or oat milk.
+- Almond Milk- You can substitute any dairy-free milk (or dairy milk) of a similar consistency in this dairy-free Victoria sponge.
+I'd recommend starting with a coconut milk beverage or oat milk.

 Dairy Free Victoria Sponge Fillings

-In my gluten-free Victoria sponge recipe below, I use a filling of raspberry jam with a dairy-free whipped cream.
-Alternately, you can replace the whipped cream with a dairy-free buttercream if you choose.
+I use a filling of raspberry jam with a dairy-free whipped cream in my gluten-free Victoria sponge recipe below.
+Alternatively, you can replace the whipped cream with a dairy-free buttercream.

 Dairy Free Whipped Cream Options